Humberlito Borges: São Paulo

 After his success in Japan, Borges was hired by São Paulo in 2007.
 In the Campeonato Brasileiro Série A that year, he was one of three top scorers of São Paulo with 7 goals.
 The other two were Dagoberto and goalkeeper Rogerio Ceni.
-Sao Paulo won the Brazilian championship for the second year running.
+São Paulo won the Brazilian championship for the second year running.

 In 2008, Borges scored 10 goals in the championship for São Paulo who won for the third year in a row.
 Borges scored five goals less than the top striker of the year, Alex Mineiro of Palmeiras.

-On November 8, Borges scored his first hat-trick in São Paulo's shirt.
-He achieved this in a match against Portugal at the Estádio do Canindé.
+On 8 November, Borges scored his first hat-trick in São Paulo's shirt.
+He achieved this in a match against Portuguesa at the Estádio do Canindé.
 This season, he scored 16 goals in the Campeonato Brasileiro Série A.

 In 2009, Borges was the top scorer of São Paulo in the Copa Libertadores.

 Grêmio

-The player was presented by the Guild on January 5, 2010 along with Leandro, William and Maurice.
+The player was presented by the Guild on 5 January 2010 along with Leandro, William and Maurice.
 The player has trained with the group and traveled with the delegation towards pre-season in the city of Bento Gonçalves, Rio Grande do Sul in the mountains.

-Debuted for Gremio in the first round of the 2010 Campeonato Gaúcho in the game against Pelotas, Estádio Boca do Lobo in Pelotas.
-It began as the holder of the attack, along with former teammate Leandro Sao Paulo.
-The game ended 3-2 to the Guild, and Borges scored the tie of the tricolor when the match was 2-1 to Pelotas.
+Debuted for Grêmio in the first round of the 2010 Campeonato Gaúcho in the game against Pelotas, Estádio Boca do Lobo in Pelotas.
+It began as the holder of the attack, along with former teammate Leandro from São Paulo.
+The game ended 3–2 to the Guild, and Borges scored the tie of the tricolor when the match was 2–1 to Pelotas.
 The other goals were Jonas (penalty) and Maylson.

-At the premiere of Gremio in Brazil Cup 2010, against the Araguaia Atlético Clube, Borges scored two goals, being decisive for the classification of the Guild to advance the next phase.
+At the premiere of Grêmio in Brazil Cup 2010, against the Araguaia Atlético Clube, Borges scored two goals, being decisive for the classification of the Guild to advance the next phase.